hxuhack/hxuhack.github.io/writting/unsafe-tracing.md

 **Observation 2 (Uniformity of Safety Constraints)**:
 The safety constraints of each API are uniform across all call sites.

+Based on the two observations, we can derive the following proposition.

 **Proposition 3 (Unsafe API Soundness)**
 An unsafe API $$f_u$$ with safety constraint $$SC_{f_u}$$ is sound iff